 Mirdametinib has been evaluated in eight Phase 1 and 2 clinical trials, with over 200 subjects having been exposed to treatment.
-A Phase 2 clinical trial was conducted by the Neurofibromatosis Clinical Trial Consortium, which evaluated mirdametinib in 19 NF1-PN patients.
+A Phase 2 clinical trial was conducted by the

+Neurofibromatosis Clinical Trial Consortium, which evaluated mirdametinib in 19 NF1-PN patients.
 In this clinical trial, 42% of patients experienced an objective response (defined as at least a 20% volumetric reduction in their target PN tumor) by 12 months of treatment.
 Based on the strength of these data and our interactions with the FDA, we expect to initiate our potentially registrational single-arm, open-label Phase 2b ReNeu clinical trial of mirdametinib in NF1-PN patients in the third quarter of 2019.
 The primary endpoint for the ReNeu trial will be ORR, with an objective response defined as at least a 20% reduction in tumor volume from baseline as determined by volumetric MRI assessment.
-If the results of this clinical trial are favorable, we plan to file for marketing approval for mirdametinib in the United States and select international markets.
+If the results of this clinical trial are favorable, we plan to file for marketing approval for mirdametinib in the United States and select international markets, although specific countries have not yet been finally determined.